richardwkirk/runfindr-server/README.md

 ---

+## parkrun data

+runfindr is not associated with the parkrun organisation.
+The runfindr projects are used to present parkrun data in different ways.
+No result data is stored for use beyond the reformatting of the data available through the [parkrun](https://www.parkrun.com) websites.
+This project is developed as a personal interest project to explore new technologies using an interesting subject matter.

+---

 ## Build

 Originally written in JavaScript, this project is being converted into Typescript.
 As a result the build process is currently in a state of flux.